How to Pay for Your MBA

 2. Consider all the features of the loan

 Check for loan features like repayment options (example: income-based repayment) as well as deferment, forbearance, forgiveness, and death or disability discharges.
-Remember that the overall cost of your loan will depend on whether you started paying it off in school and the time you took to repay it.
+Remember that your loan’s overall cost will depend on whether you started paying it off in school and the time you took to repay it.
 Most importantly, borrow how much you need, not how much you can (or the maximum).

 3. Watch out for capitalization

-On many student loans, the interest that accumulates during your school years (accrued interest) and whatever is delayed (unpaid interest) is added to your loan’s outstanding principal balance.
-This is known as capitalization and it can increase the amount you owe to the lender.
-It is important that you make interest payments to reduce capitalized interest.
+On many student loans, the interest accumulated during your school years (accrued interest) and whatever is delayed (unpaid interest) is added to your loan’s outstanding principal balance.
+This is known as capitalization, and it can increase the amount you owe to the lender.
+You must make interest payments to reduce capitalized interest.